HydraDancer/hydradancer_fw_legacy/enumeration/README.md

 ## How To Use

+Build and flash the firmware on both board.

+Build and run host-controller.
+Everything is done through that software.

 ### Build and Flash the firmware on both boards

 Note that when connecting the board (in flash mode) you have 10 seconds to